janosh/matbench-discovery/site/src/routes/paper/+page.md

 <summary>

 We present a new machine learning (ML) benchmark for materials stability predictions named `Matbench Discovery`.
 A goal of this benchmark is to highlight the need to focus on metrics that directly measure their hit rate in prospective discovery campaigns as opposed to analyzing models based on predictive accuracy alone.
 Our benchmark consists of a task designed to closely simulate the deployment of ML energy models in a high-throughput search for stable inorganic crystals.
 To shed light on the question which type of ML performs best at materials discovery, we explore a wide variety of models covering multiple methodologies.
 Our selection ranges from random forests to GNNs, from one-shot predictors over iterative Bayesian optimizers to interatomic potential (IAP) relaxers that closely emulate DFT.
-We find the M3GNet IAP to achieve the highest F1 score of 0.58 and $R^2$ of 0.59 while MEGNet wins on discovery acceleration factor (DAF) with 2.94.
+We find [CHGNet](https://github.com/CederGroupHub/chgnet) ([paper](https://doi.org/10.48550/arXiv.2302.14231)) to achieve the highest F1 score of 0.59, $R^2$ of 0.61 and a discovery acceleration factor (DAF) of 3.06 (meaning a 3x higher rate of stable structures compared to dummy selection in our already enriched search space).
 Our results provide valuable insights for maintainers of high throughput materials databases to start using these models as triaging steps for effectively allocating DFT relaxations.

 </summary>